Whether you suffer from Obstructive Sleep Apnea (OSA), or are just a heavy snorer, custom-made dental appliances can help.

 We can help you to get the sleep you deserve by fabricating an OSAD that is custom fit to your teeth.
 We will also instruct you on the proper wear of the device.

 This appliance is (in our opinion) much better than traditional OSADs, which are not as durable and are considerably thicker.
 Some dental clinics charge up to $4000 for such a device.
-We charge under $1800.
+We charge around $2000.

 It is important that your teeth are in a good shape.
 This means that you should have had a recent checkup, and that you have no necessary dental treatment in the foreseeable future.